ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Methodology

 \subsection{Input Dynamics Embedding}

 In chaotic systems, instantaneous observations are often noisy and insufficient to reveal the governing dynamics.
 We therefore segment the input trajectory $\bm{X}\in\mathbb{R}^{T\times V}$ into $S=\lfloor\frac{T}{D}\rfloor + 1$ non-overlapped temporal patches of length $D$.
 Each patch $\bm{P}\in\mathbb{R}^{D\times V}$ encapsulates a short-time trajectory segment, thereby providing essential local dynamical context.
-Motivated by Koopman theory~\citep{koopman1931hamiltonian,mauroy2020koopman,brunton2021modern}, which posits that nonlinear dynamics can be linearized by lifting them to a suitable space of observables, we first enrich each patch with random polynomial and Fourier features (Appendix~\ref{app:input_aug}), an approach adopted from recent work~\citep{lai2025panda}.
-The augmented patch, $\bm{P}'\in\mathbb{R}^{d_p}$, is then mapped to a high-dimensional embedding $\bm{u}\in \mathbb{R}^{d_e}$ via a linear layer.
+Motivated by Koopman theory~\cite{koopman1931hamiltonian,mauroy2020koopman,brunton2021modern} that nonlinear dynamics can be linearized by lifting them to a high-dimensional space of observables, we first enrich each patch with random polynomial and Fourier features (Appendix~\ref{app:input_aug})~\cite{lai2025panda}.
+The augmented patch is mapped to an embedding $\bm{u}$ of dimension $d_e$ by a linear layer.